Our Ethos & Christian Values

 Each term we explore one of our Christian values in greater depth.

-Our Christian Value this term is Thankfulness:
+Our Christian Value this term is Truth:

 Thankfulness and praise are at the heart of Christian worship.
 Thankfulness is directed at God who gives and sustains life.
 Seeing the world as God’s creation underpins the way we approach everything in life; seeing it as a gift.
 Paul frequently encourages us to ‘be thankful’ and says that our lives should ‘overflow with thankfulness’.
 “Give thanks in all circumstances; for this is the will of God in Christ Jesus for you.”
 Thessalonians 5:18